milesdaudistel/notes/notes.md

 `command prompt` If you have a dollar sign at the end of your command prompt, you're a normal user.
 If it's a pound sign, you're admin.

+`su <username>` stands for substitute user.
+Can log into another user without logging out of your current session.
+To get back to your original user, type either `exit` or Ctrl+d.
+Don't su back into your original account, because then you'll have 2 substitutes.

 `sudo <command>` there are certain things you can't do with this, like cd'ing into a file that requires admin permissions.  sudo makes you admin, does the command, then makes you a regular user again.
 So if you sudo into a folder that requires admin permissions, you just get booted back out.
 Use sudo su instead.
 Don't know why, but su prompts for password, but sudo su doesn't.

+Why does sudo su let me become root, but su root asks me for a password?

 `Unix file system`